mpasson/lekkersim/README.md

 - SciPy (tested on 1.4.1)
 - Pandas (tested on 1.0.3)

+## Documentation

+The full documentation of the software is available [Here](https://marco_passoni.gitlab.io/gensol/GenSol/solver.html#solver-class)

-## Example
+## Jupyter Examples

-Some example can be found in the jupiter folder.
+Some example can be found in the Docs/jupiter folder.
 For now the file are:

 - **GenSol_intro.ipynb:** Introduction to the standalone package.
 - **Nazca Integration.ipynb:** Example of the integration between Nazca and GenSol
 - **Nazca Multiple Polarization.ipynb:** Example of circuit involving multiple polarization from Nazca